Cattle town: Cowboys

 Cowboys filled an interesting role in cattle town politics.
 On the one hand they were typically seen as the source of the vice that the Victorian moralist movement sought to remove from their communities.
 On the other, the cattle towns themselves were supported by the industries of vice in which the cowboys partook while they spent the offseason there.
-Thus the "respectful" inhabitants of the cattle towns had to endure the rowdiness of the cowboys because they were what allowed the towns to survive economically.
+Thus the "respectable" inhabitants of the cattle towns had to endure the rowdiness of the cowboys because they were what allowed the towns to survive economically.
 This would remain the case until farmers took up all the land surrounding the cattle towns, which allowed them to survive without the profits of the cattle trade.

-Though the "respectable" townsfolk could not change or remove the cowboys, who they depended upon, they were able to impose restrictions upon the businesses that they frequented.
+Though the "respectable" townsfolk could not change or remove the cowboys, whom they depended upon, they were able to impose restrictions upon the businesses that they frequented.
 In Abilene, for example, a Red Light District emerged in 1868.
 Saloons and brothels were open all day and night, frustrating the decent townsfolk to no end.
 At the time the Topeka Commonwealth wrote, "Hell is now in session in Abilene."
 Abilene's Red Light District stood north of town, but Mayor Joseph McCoy moved it to the east.
 Of the businesses moved, most were the brothels that the decent citizens hated so fervently.
 The town segregated the new district from the rest of town, allowing them to distance themselves from the immoral behavior of the cowboys.
 This new district became known as McCoy's addition or the Devil's Half-Acre.

 In contrast, the actual profession of the cowboys was seen by many people as cheerful, lively, and pleasant, at least to the regular townsfolk and onlookers, though in reality being a cowboy was thankless and grueling work.
 They had to go months on end with only the company of other cowboys and their cattle.
-This lead many to believe that cowboys were hard workers who chose a tough career path because that is what they wanted.
+This led many to believe that cowboys were hard workers who chose a tough career path because that is what they wanted.
 These virtues, that of hard work and pleasant dispositions contrasted with their inclination to indulge in drinking, gambling and prostitution.
 Many people formed an ambiguous mythological ideal of the cowboys, that included the virtues of hard work, which was an American ideal, and that mingled with the vices that they liked to indulge in.